 For occasional light duty pressure applications such as storm water pumping, System XFR and System 15 (both made to Schedule 40 thickness) have capacity to withstand internal pressure.
-For pressures exceeding that of 14.5 psi (approx. 33.5 ft of Head of water), contact IPEX for further information prior to the installation of the piping system.
+In cases where the potential for cyclic pressure surges exists, the local Authority Having Jurisdiction may require the use of a pressure piping system.

-Designers should also consider structural support and lateral restraint to accommodate for any surge within the piping system should they desire to apply pressure to a System XFR or System 15 DWV line to levels higher than the Code minimum test pressure.
+Designers should consider structural support and lateral restraint to accommodate for any surge within the piping system should they desire to apply pressure to a System XFR or System 15 DWV line to levels higher than the Code minimum test pressure.
 The use of System XFR or System 15 outside the scope of its certification would be subject to the approval of the Engineer of Record and/or the Authority Having Jurisdiction.